-2. In the bowl of a stand mixer fitted with the paddle or rotary attachment, cream the butter and peanut butter until creamy and mixed, about 2 minutes on high speed.
+In the bowl of a stand mixer fitted with the paddle or rotary attachment, cream the butter and Peanut Butter & Co.
+Smooth Operator until creamy and mixed, about 2 minutes on high speed.
 Add the sugar, and continue mixing until the mixture is light and fluffy, about 2 more minutes on high speed.
 Pause the mixer and scrape down the sides of the bowl with a rubber spatula as needed.

-4. Add the flour mixture and the buttermilk in 2-3 additions each, beginning and ending with the flour.
-Do not overmix.
+Add the flour mixture and the buttermilk in 2-3 additions each, beginning and ending with the flour.
+Do not over mix.

-11. To make frosting, cream the butter and Smooth Operator peanut butter until smooth and creamy.
+To make frosting, cream the butter and Peanut Butter & Co.
+Smooth Operator until smooth and creamy.
 Add 3 cups of the confectioners’ sugar, and mix on low until incorporated.
 Stir in the vanilla.
 Add the remaining sugar, one cup at a time, until you have reached your desired spreading consistency.
 If desired, tint the frosting blue with blue food coloring.

 Spread the frosting on top of the cooled cake (still in the baking pan).
 Slice into 12 rectangles, and top individual slices with either fresh strawberry slices or the reserved cooked berries from step 7.